SWEG-2016EC-Batch/Technocrat/ETS1324_Surafel_Sintayehu/assig2/pattern with dimension.md

 ## Problem Description

-This program prints 12 different patterns based on a given dimension `n`.
+This program prints different patterns based on a given dimension `n`.
 The patterns include number patterns, alphabet patterns, pyramids, and hollow patterns using stars (`*`).
 Each pattern is printed sequentially.

 ### Problem Analysis
 - **Input**:
   - `n` (integer): The dimension of the patterns (e.g., `n = 5`).
 - **Output**:
   - Prints 12 different patterns to the console.

-### Pseudocode:
+### psudocode:

-1. **Start**.
+1. Start.
 2. **Pattern 1**: Number Pattern (1 to `n` in rows)
    - For each row `i` from `1` to `n`:
      - For each column `j` from `1` to `n`: